inertiajs/inertia-rails/README.md

 end
 ~~~

 Note, when redirecting after a `PUT`, `PATCH` or `DELETE` request you must use a `303` response code, otherwise the subsequent request will not be treated as a `GET` request.
 A `303` redirect is the same as a `302` except that the follow-up request is explicitly changed to a `GET` request.
+The gem includes middleware which does this automatically.

 ## Sharing data